jetnew/al-folio/_posts/2023-12-31-building-agentscale.md

 <div class="caption">
   Sharing about AgentScale AI with other AI founders and investors at the mixer.
 </div>

-Sharing about AgentScale AI with other AI founders and investors at the mixer.

 At an [AI Founders and Investors Mixer](https://www.linkedin.com/posts/jaimeng_ai-hacklaunch-innovation-activity-7123657383423201280-YLl_), I pitched my product demo - an AI agent on the browser - and the story behind it, and soon interested founders and investors formed a group around me.
 One investor even remarked “I might invest in this one”.
 While I was not raising a round at the time, it was validation that the founder’s story is essential to inspire a vision.